A lot of travelers skip São Paulo when visiting Brazil, choosing to go to Rio de Janeiro and other parts of the country instead.

 São Paulo Travel Guide: Related Articles

-Want more info?
-Check out other articles on backpacking/traveling Brazil to continue planning your trip:
+Want more tips for your trip?
+Check out all the articles I’ve written on Brazil and continue planning your trip: